Sergio-HDev/IT-Automation/README.md

 # IT-Automation

-Here you can find diferent folders with scripts for automation wroten on Python and Bash.
+Here you can find diferent folders with scripts for automation wroten mostly on Python.
 There are sample files for them too.